ICP-hub/icp-cli/README.md

 This project is an **npm package** designed to simplify the creation and management of agents and canisters.
 With this package, users can:
 1. Create only agents by running `node createAgent`.
-2. Create canisters and check their status by running CLI Command  `dfx-test deploy`.
+2. Create canisters and check their status by running CLI Command  `icp deploy`.

 ---